ChrisW-priv/PersonalVault/notes/Function in Mathematics.md

 ---
-title: "Function in Mathematics"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Function in Mathematics
 ---

 The set of input elements has a relation with the set of output elements, and that relation is known as the function.